KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 entities ZOMBIE:2 100;200;300;world 10 name:Deamon
+Eval Condition: eval🔗
+This condition allows you to resolve an expression containing variables, and the result will then be interpreted again as an condition.

+Example

+events:
+  simpleEval: eval chestitem -288;64;357;World emerald:5
+  complexEval: eval point ranking 5 %objective.settings.equal%
 Experience: experience🔗
 This condition is met when the player has the specified amount of experience levels.
 You can also define decimal numbers, for example experience 1.5 will be met when the player has 1.5 or more experience levels.
 If you want to check for an absolute amount of experience points you can convert it to decimal levels.